Idstein: Transport

 Idstein has an interchange on the Autobahn A 3 north of Wiesbaden between Niedernhausen and Bad Camberg, and a railway station with direct connections to Limburg an der Lahn, Frankfurt am Main and Wiesbaden.

 The building of a bypass, Bundesstraße 275, lessened the traffic in the historic Old Town.
 However, the traffic volume in the town core is still very high.

 At intersections in the town core, roundabouts have improved the traffic flow, in some places noticeably.
 The Südtangente (south "tangent" road), which had been planned since 1981, was completed in 2009, reducing traffic in town further.
 It links two new development areas.
 Of the €9,000,000 for the project, roughly 60% was borne by the state of Hesse.

 Local transport

 Within Idstein town limits are two railway stations on the Main-Lahn Railway (Main-Lahn-Bahn), Idstein and Wörsdorf.
-There are hourly trains serving the Frankfurt/Wiesbaden–Niedernhausen–Limburg run into the evening.
+Hourly trains serving the Frankfurt/Wiesbaden–Niedernhausen–Limburg line run into the evening.
 In Niedernhausen there is also a transfer point with S-Bahn line S2 towards Dietzenbach through the Frankfurt and Offenbach S-Bahn tunnels.

 The Idstein town bus (de Idstaaner) serves 3 lines: